 You can find, lock, or erase your device using Android Device Manager.

 To enable the Android Device Manager, you can take the following steps:

-Please follow the instructions on Google Pay website for more details on how to remove Mox Card from Google Pay.
+Please follow the instructions on the Google Pay website for more details on how to remove your Mox Card from Google Pay.

 9. Stay alert

 We will never ask you to prove your identity on behalf of other individuals or companies.
 This includes verifications for apartment rental contracts, lines of credit, ID, passport applications, etc. If you receive a suspicious email or phone call claiming to be from us, please report the incident via email to email@example.com; or contact us via the Mox app or by calling our Customer Care Team at +852 2888 8228.

 You should refer to and comply with the security warnings and advice provided by Mox from time to time.

 Mox tips for keeping your card safe

 Your maximum liability for fraudulent transactions, except for cash advances, made on your Mox Card should not be more than HKD500 provided that you have not acted fraudulently or with gross negligence.

 You will have to bear all losses when Mox Card has been used for any unauthorised transaction if you have acted fraudulently, with gross negligence or have not contacted our Customer Care Team as soon as reasonably practicable after having found that your Mox app passcode or Mox Card PIN has been compromised or is known by someone else, your Mox Card has been lost or stolen, or that unauthorized unauthorised transactions have been conducted over any of your accounts held with Mox.
 You will not however be liable for any fraudulent transaction(s) made on your Mox Card after you have contacted our Customer Care Team to report any loss or theft of your Mox Card.